Unity-Technologies/com.unity.netcode.gameobjects/docs/_docs/the-basics/messaging-system.md

 permalink: /wiki/messaging-system/
 ---

 The MLAPI has two parts to it's messaging system.
 RPC messages and Custom Messages.
+Both types have sub types that change their behaviour, functionaliy and performance.

 ### RPC Messages
 RPC messages are the most common and easy to use type of message.
 There are two types of RPC messages.
 ServerRPC and ClientRPC.
 ServerRPC methods are invoked by clients (or host if there is no dedicated server) and runs on the Server and ClientRPC methods are invoked by the server but ran on one or more clients.